25 Reasons Why Brainstorming Sessions Fail

 1. Lame facilitation

-2. Wrong problem statement
+2. Wrong (or poorly articulated) problem statement

 3. Unmotivated participants